arezae/arezae/README.md

 ### Hi there 👋
-🔭 I’m currently working on some exciting NLP/ML projects
+🔭 I’m currently working on some exciting NLP/ML projects.

+🤔 Remote work: I'm looking for few ML/NLP engineer to join my team

 <!--
 **arezae/arezae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.